Yoruba people: Traditional Yoruba religion

+List of Orisha and Ajogun

 Mythology

 Oral history of the Oyo-Yoruba recounts Odùduwà to be the progenitor of the Yoruba and the reigning ancestor of their crowned kings.

 Philosophy

 Yoruba culture consists of cultural philosophy, religion and folktales.
-They are embodied in Ifa divination, and are known as the tripartite Book of Enlightenment in Yorubaland and in its diaspora.
+They are embodied in Ifá divination, and are known as the tripartite Book of Enlightenment in Yorubaland and in its diaspora.

 Yoruba cultural thought is a witness of two epochs.
 The first epoch is a history of cosmogony and cosmology.
 This is also an epoch-making history in the oral culture during which time Oduduwa was the king, the Bringer of Light, pioneer of Yoruba folk philosophy, and a prominent diviner.
 He pondered the visible and invisible worlds, reminiscing about cosmogony, cosmology, and the mythological creatures in the visible and invisible worlds.
 His time favored the artist-philosophers who produced magnificent naturalistic artworks of civilization during the pre-dynastic period in Yorubaland.
 The second epoch is the epoch of metaphysical discourse, and the birth of modern artist-philosophy.
 This commenced in the 19th century in terms of the academic prowess of Bishop Samuel Ajayi Crowther (1807–1891).
 Although religion is often first in Yoruba culture, nonetheless, it is the philosophy – the thought of man – that actually leads spiritual consciousness (ori) to the creation and the practice of religion.
 Thus, it is believed that thought (philosophy) is an antecedent to religion.
 Values such as respect, peaceful co-existence, loyalty and freedom of speech are both upheld and highly valued in Yoruba culture.
 Societies that are considered secret societies often strictly guard and encourage the observance of moral values.
 Today, the academic and nonacademic communities are becoming more interested in Yoruba culture.
 More research is being carried out on Yoruba cultural thought as more books are being written on the subject.

 Christianity and Islam

 The Yoruba are traditionally very religious people, and are today pluralistic in their religious convictions.
 The Yoruba are one of the more religiously diverse ethnic groups in Africa.
-Many Yoruba people practice Christianity under various denominations while others are Muslims practicing mostly under Sunni Islam of the Maliki school of law.
+Many Yoruba people practice Christianity in denominations such as Anglicanism while others are Muslims practicing mostly under Sunni Islam of the Maliki school of law.
 In addition to Christianity and Islam, a large number of Yoruba people continue to practice their traditional religion.
 Yoruba religious practices such as the Eyo and Osun-Osogbo festivals are witnessing a resurgence in popularity in contemporary Yorubaland.
 They are largely seen by the adherents of the modern faiths as cultural, rather than religious, events.
 They participate in them as a means to celebrate their people's history, and boost tourism in their local economies.